ryanurban/Orbit/plugins/README.md

 * [Posts 2 Posts](http://wordpress.org/extend/plugins/posts-to-posts/)
   This is an amazing plugin when you'd like to create relationships between posts, pages, or custom posts and pages.
 For example, I've used this plugin in the past for shopping area site to relate and show various features and specials to the proper restaurant or shop–freakin awesome!

-  *As an aside to all the backup information, I do always try to setup automatic backups for my clients, whether through using a plugin or creating a couple of cron jobs to do the trick (which also allows you to skip utilizing a plugin for that–the less plugins you use the better)*
+  *As an aside to the backup plugins, I do always try to setup automatic backups for my clients, whether through using a plugin or creating a couple of cron jobs to do the trick (which also allows you to skip utilizing a plugin for that–the less plugins you use the better)*

 ## My list of recommended premium plugins (and worth every penny)